kubernetes/community/contributors/devel/sig-node/node-performance-testing.md

 There is an end-to-end test for collecting overall resource usage of node
 components: [kubelet_perf.go](https://git.k8s.io/kubernetes/test/e2e/node/kubelet_perf.go).
 To
-run the test, simply make sure you have an e2e cluster running (`go run hack/e2e.go -- -up`) and [set up](#cluster-set-up) correctly.
+run the test, simply make sure you have an e2e cluster running (`kubetest --up`) and [set up](#cluster-set-up) correctly.

-Run the test with `go run hack/e2e.go -- -v -test --test_args="--ginkgo.focus=resource\susage\stracking"`.
-You may also wish to customise the number of pods or other parameters of the test (remember to rerun `make WHAT=test/e2e/e2e.test` after you do).
+Run the test with `kubetest --test --test_args="--ginkgo.focus=resource\susage\stracking"`.
+You may also wish to customise the number of pods or other parameters of the test (remember to rerun
+`make WHAT=test/e2e/e2e.test` after you do).

 ## Profiling